License GuideSOC 29-1241

 Read more

 Ophthalmologists must complete continuing education to renew their licenses.
-The number of hours required and specific topics (such as ethics or state law) depend on your state.
-Check your state board's requirements before your renewal deadline.
+The specific hours required and topics covered depend on your state.
+Most states mandate ethics and state law training.
+Check your state medical board's website for exact renewal deadlines and course requirements.

 Is This For You